openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Response {#response}

-A VP Token is only returned if the corresponding authorization request contained a `presentation_definition` parameter, a `presentation_definition_uri` parameter, or a `scope` parameter representing a Presentation Definition (#vp_token_request).
+A VP Token is only returned if the corresponding Authorization Request contained a `presentation_definition` parameter, a `presentation_definition_uri` parameter, or a `scope` parameter representing a Presentation Definition (#vp_token_request).

 VP Token can be returned in the Authorization Response or the Token Response depending on the Response Type used.
 See (#response_type_vp_token) for more details.